-Before turning the lights off, you’ll want to fire a shot with the lights on (if possible – you might be without this option if outside).
-This gives you a nice, well-lit base exposure which you can pull some detail and refection from.
+Before turning the lights off, you’ll want to fire a shot with the lights on.
+This gives you a nice, well-lit base exposure which you can pull some detail and reflection from.
 It’s not easy to paint every section of the entire car, and if you miss a spot when you light paint, you can always go back and paint in parts from this shot, then blend it in for a seamless look.

 Step 5: Light Painting